STEM Programs at Western

 Female Share: 21%*

 Construction Project Managers are the people who make sure big building projects—like bridges, schools, or office blocks—get done properly.
-They read and understand architectural plans, organise workers and equipment, and keep track of materials coming to the site.
+They read and understand architectural plans, organise workers and equipment, and keep track of materials coming on-site.
 They also talk with architects, engineers, and tradespeople to make sure everyone is on the same page.

 Day to day, they’re responsible for making sure the project stays on schedule and within budget.
 They handle contracts, check that safety and building rules are followed, and arrange inspections to prove the work meets standards.
 In short, they’re the ones who keep everything running smoothly so the project is finished safely, on time, and to a high quality.